teocode18/ktor-examples/README.md

 Small examples of how to do various things using [Ktor][ktor].

+`html-dsl`: example of how a Ktor application can use a DSL to construct an HTML document dynamically and deliver it to a client.

-`static`: example of serving static content from application classpath.
+`static`: example of serving static content from the application classpath.

 [ktor]: https://ktor.io/